 4. Love Me Never (Lovely Vicious)

 The story is about a girl (Blake) who recently moved to a new school.
 She’s similar to the girl from the first book, and she’s very obsessive and does her own thing.
 One night, she goes to a party where Jack Hunter is popular.
-She makes fun of one of the girls with whom she’s at the party, and she punches him in the face.
+She makes fun of one of the girls with whom she’s at the party and punches him in the face.
 Also, she makes up a rumor that he kissed her and that she wasn’t into it.

 Author: Sara Wolf